gruntwork-io/docs/_docs-sources/pipelines/upgrading/index.md

 ### Planning and applying

 Create a new branch for your changes, commit your changes to your branch, then push your branch.
 Next, create a PR to merge your branch into `main` (the default branch in your repository).
-The EDR version of Pipelines will detect the change and run a `plan` to create the IAM Roles, OpenID Connect providers, and all requires IAM policies.
+The ECS Deploy Runner will detect the change and run a `plan` to create the IAM Roles, OpenID Connect providers, and all requires IAM policies.
 Review the `plan` output and confirm it looks as expected.

 Once you have reviewed the `plan` output and gotten any necessary approvals, merge the PR.
 The EDR version of Pipelines will run `apply` to create the resources.